 We recently received a letter from the IRD in New Zealand in respect of a non-resident client whom only two days later received the same letter to their New Zealand address.

 “As part of our Compliance Focus Plan, Inland Revenue completes a range of work to ensure New Zealand tax residents return the correct amount of income, including overseas income.

-The letter went on to ask for additional information and request bank statement, in this case covering 6 years, and providing an “Attachment A” (Overseas Income Questionnaire).
+The letter went on to ask for additional information and request bank statements, in this case covering the past 6 years, and providing an “Attachment A” (a completed Overseas Income Questionnaire).

-If you are unsure of your residency status we would advise that you seek professional advice.
-The online residency test on the link below is also a useful guide:
+If you are unsure of your residency status, we would advise that you seek professional advice first.

 Any advice in this publication is not intended or written by Marine Accounts to be used by a client or entity for the purpose of (i) avoiding penalties that may be imposed on any taxpayer or (ii) promoting, marketing or recommending to another party matters herein.